Set up a device template

 - Location as coordinates

-Select Save and Done.
-Now an operator can update the location value in the location field form.
+Select Save.
+An operator can update the location value in the Device Explorer.

 Add location as a device property